NetApp/trident/README.md

 	[here](https://github.com/NetApp/netappdvp#configuring-your-docker-host-for-nfs-or-iscsi)
 	for instructions.

-4. If you plan on using SolidFire with Trident, create a volume access group (VAG) named `trident` and place the IQN of each node in the cluster into it.
+4. If you plan on using SolidFire with Trident, you'll need to create and specify in your config up to 4 volume AccessGroups.
+Each Access Group has a limit of 64 initiators (IQN entries) that can belong to it, so if your deployment includes greater than 64 nodes, you'll create a VAG per each setup of 64 nodes.
+The max number of VAG's per Trident deployment is 4, providing access of up to 256 nodes per configuration.
+Specify the Access Groups via the AccessGropus entry in your configuration file, which accepts a list of ID's of at least 1 and up to 4 unique existing SolidFire Volume Access Group ID's.
+If you're upgrading your Trident deployment, remember to include your original Trident Access Group ID in this list!

 	If you plan on using ONTAP SAN, create an iGroup named `trident` that contains the IQN of each node in the cluster; for an example of this, see [this blog post](http://netapp.github.io/blog/2016/06/08/netapp-persistent-storage-in-kubernetes-using-ontap-and-iscsi/).

 	If you plan on using E-Series, create a Host Group named `trident` and create a Host in that Host Group that contains the IQN of each node in the cluster.